 It’s important to get puppies and kittens vaccinated during their first few months of life.
 Puppies and kittens receive powerful antibodies from their mother’s milk that protect their underdeveloped immune systems from disease.
 As they’re weaned and grow bigger, their immune systems are still yet to be fully developed and they’re more susceptible to illness.
 Adult pets should receive maintenance boosters either every year or every three years, depending on how often they’re outside, or if travel to foreign countries.
 Your pet’s wellness exam is the perfect time to update vaccinations in adult pets or start an immunization schedule.
 Puppies and kittens should receive scheduled boosters spaced several weeks apart to give them optimal protection.

 “Core” pet vaccinations protect your loyal companion from a number of potentially lethal diseases.
 We’re able to protect dogs and cats from several diseases with just one shot.

 - Feline Viral Rhinotracheitis

 Other vaccines are dependent on your pet’s lifestyle.
 If your cat or dog is ever boarded, we may suggest they get vaccinated from Bordetella, or kennel cough.
 Leptospirosis is a bacterial disease that affects dogs.
 It’s found in moist climates and standing water, so depending on how much your dog explores or travels, we may suggest getting them vaccinated for it.
 Lyme disease is also a threat to dogs and we’ll carefully discuss whether your pet needs this vaccination.
-Please contact us with any questions about pet vaccinations.
+Please call us at (715) 693-4560 with any questions about pet vaccinations.
 We care about pets at Kronenwetter Veterinary Clinic, and we’re always ready to take care of your pet care needs.